 Depression is a long-lasting low mood disorder.
 It affects your ability to do everyday things, feel pleasure or take interest in activities.
 It’s different from feeling sad or down, but anyone can experience depression.

 An eating disorder is any difficult relationship with food.
 This may be eating too much or too little.
 You may become obsessed with food and your eating patterns if you have an eating disorder.

 Our personalities are made up of the way we think, feel and act.
 A personality disorder might be diagnosed when parts of our personality cause problems in our lives.

 Post-traumatic stress disorder (PTSD) is an anxiety disorder you might develop after a serious and frightening experience such as violence or war.
 The condition was first recognised in war veterans, but a wide range of traumatic experiences can cause PTSD.

-If you are experiencing psychosis, you might see or hear or believe things that others may not.
+If you’re experiencing psychosis, you might see or hear or believe things that others may not.
 You may believe your experiences are real.
 Some people describe it as a ‘break from reality’.

 Schizophrenia affects the way you think and cope with daily life.
-Someone experiencing schizophrenia may have hallucinations, delusions, disorganised thinking and lack motivation for daily activities.
+Someone living with schizophrenia may experience hallucinations, delusions, disorganised thinking and lack motivation for daily activities.